PrashantVaidyanathan/PrashantVaidyanathan.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Researcher working in the [Health Intelligence Group](https://www.microsoft.com/en-us/research/theme/health-intelligence/) at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) where I develop frameworks to help build and understand gene networks in Synthetic Biology.
-I am currently working on designing a platform for programming biological systems which will be used to design genetic circuits encoded with synthetic decision making capabilities.
+I'm a Group Lead at [Oxford Biomedica](http://oxb.com) focussing on data architecture and standardization for biological and experimental data.
+I'm currently working on creating an ecosystem to facilitate FAIR data accross the entire organization.
+Before this, I worked as a Senior Researcher in the [Health Intelligence Group](https://www.microsoft.com/en-us/research/theme/health-intelligence/) at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) where I developed frameworks to help build and understand gene networks in Synthetic Biology.

 I received my PhD in Computer Engineering from Boston University in 2019.
 I was part of the Cross-Disciplinary Integration of Design Automation Research ([CIDAR](http://cidarlab.org/)) Lab and worked under [Prof. Douglas Densmore (PhD)](http://cidarlab.org/doug-densmore/).
 My PhD Dissertation - "Functional Synthesis of Genetic Systems" focussed on developing computational and mathematical frameworks for the synthesis and design of genetic circuits.